mxviteri/blog/README.md

 # Blog
-A blog for random articles, tech related information
+A blog for random articles, tech related information.